zipy124/apiDocs/source/index.html.md

 ## Get Equipment
 **Endpoint:** `https://uclapi.com/roombookings/equipment`

-This endpoint returns equipment/feature information about a specific room.
+This endpoint returns any equipment/feature information about a specific room.
 So, for example whether there is a `Whiteboard` or a `DVD Player` in the room.
 A full example can be seen [here.](https://roombooking.ucl.ac.uk/rb/bookableSpace/roomInfo.html?room=B15B&building=016&invoker=EFD)

 You _need_ to supply a `token`, `roomid`, and `siteid` to get a response.